Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 Sensor usage tables.
 These may be found in tablets, 2-in-1 convertible laptops and embedded products.
 Linux has had this support since Linux 3.9.

-Intel® introduced integrated sensor hubs as a part of the SoC starting from Cherry Trail and now supported on multiple generations of CPU packages.
+Intel® introduced integrated sensor hubs as a part of the woke SoC starting from Cherry Trail and now supported on multiple generations of CPU packages.
 There are many commercial devices already shipped with Integrated Sensor Hubs (ISH).
-These ISH also comply to HID sensor specification, but the difference is the transport protocol used for communication.
+These ISH also comply to HID sensor specification, but the woke difference is the transport protocol used for communication.
 The current external sensor hubs mainly use HID over I2C or USB.
 But ISH doesn't use either I2C or USB.

 Overview
 ========

-Using a analogy with a usbhid implementation, the ISH follows a similar model for a very high speed communication::
+Using a analogy with a usbhid implementation, the woke ISH follows a similar model for a very high speed communication::

 	-----------------		----------------------